zulip/zulip-terminal/README.md

 theme=default
 # Autohide can also be set to 'no_autohide', to always show the left and right panels
 autohide=autohide
+# Layout can be set to:
+# - 'fill': Fill the whole screen (default).
+# - 'space-between': Make the center column less wide for easier reading on wider screens.
+layout=fill
 ```

 ## Hot Keys